FridaWikell/python-snake/README.md

 - Open Heroku and log in
 - Click on "New" and choose the option "Create new app"
-- Choose an appname and which region (Europe or United States) you are located in
+- Choose an app name and which region (Europe or United States) you are located in
 - Press "Create app"
 - When the app is created, choose the Settings tab
 - Under "Config Vars", press "Reveal Config Vars"